exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 UnhandledMatchError
 -------------------

-An UnhandledMatchError is thrown when the subject passed to a match expression is not handled by any arm of the match expression.
+An UnhandledMatchError is thrown when the subject passed to a match expression is not handled by any case of the match expression.
+This means that all the cases have been exhausted, and then, the ``default`` case is missing.

+Instead of finishing the ``match`` expression without any returned value, it throws an exception and stops the execution.
+This is a different behavior than ``switch``, which will continue the processing, even if nothing was found, potentially leading to unexpected situations.

 .. code-block:: php